 “Hay-foot, straw-foot” was a term my late granny…

 Suppose you could go to the movie theater and see a film about working people, struggling against great odds to enrich the quality of their lives.
-And suppose that instead of relying on a great individual leader, they made their own decisions and fought their…Continue
+And suppose that instead of relying on a great individual leader, they made their own decisions and fought their own battles.

 Added by Sandy Boyer on July 26, 2015 at 12:30pm — No Comments

 Once upon a time, I spent a year living on the western coast of Ireland.
 From my American frame of reference, it took a bit of adjustment to become accustom to the Gaeltacht of Connemara’s shores.
-My acclimation to the culture came in curious increments…Continue
+My acclimation to the culture came in curious increments comprised of chance encounters in unexpected places, but they gave me…Continue

 During the Great Hunger in Ireland the Ottoman Empire sent £1,000 sterling (about $1,500,000 today) and three shiploads of food to Drogheda, Ireland.

-The Ottoman ruler at that time -- Sultan Khaleefah Abdul-Majid – wanted to send…Continue
+The Ottoman ruler at that time -- Sultan Khaleefah Abdul-Majid – wanted to send £10,000 sterling to Irish farmers but Queen Victoria requested…Continue

 DOMHNAIGH -- On July 26, 1739, George Clinton (right), soldier, first governor of New York, and vice president of the United States, was born in Little Britain, N.Y., of Irish Protestant parents.
-Clinton served in his father's New York state militia unit during…Continue
+Clinton served in his father's New York state militia unit during the French and Indian War before being elected to the New York…Continue

 Added by The Wild Geese on July 25, 2015 at 1:19pm — No Comments

 In the following three-part series, Sixteen Films' screenwriter Paul Laverty writes about the genesis of "Jimmy's Hall."
 His observations were first published in Sixteen Films' Production Notes, and are reproduced here with permission.
-Production Photos see here…Continue
+Production Photos see here are by Joss…Continue

 Added by The Wild Geese on July 24, 2015 at 9:00am — No Comments